-Wlhilst today there are only scarce remains of the first sites of settlements, occupied during the 5th Millennium BC, the settlements of the 2nd and 1st Millennium already show an intense occupation of the territory, strategically built, whose populations already worked with bronze and were connected with more distant areas of the Iberian Peninsula, as some of the objects exhibited in the Centre for Archaeology of the Municipal Museum of Baião proof.
+There are but a few remains from the first settlements, occupied during the 5th millennium BC.
+However, the settlements of the 2nd and 1st Millennium appear to show a distinctive and strategic occupation of the territory, whose populations worked on bronze and maintained a relationship with distant areas of the Iberian Peninsula, as proven by some of the objects exhibited in the Archaeology Centre of Baião’s Museum.

-The era of the megaliths and the Age of Bronze occupy a prominent place in the Centre for Archaeology.
+Megaliths and the Age of Bronze are prominent in the Archaeology Centre.

-The scale model with 120 human figures shows the different construction phases of a dolmen and its tumulus (a mound made of soil and stones).
-Visitors learn about the different burial monuments and the evolution of this ritual from the Neolithic period until the end of the Bronze Age.
+A didactic model with 120 human figures illustrates the different stages of construction of a dolmen and its tumulus (mound made of soil and stone).
+Visitors learn about the different burial monuments and the evolution of this ritual throughout the Neolithic period until the end of the Bronze Age.

 The evolution of the settlement during the Bronze Age is the second topic to be covered.
-Of all settlements, Bouça do Frade is placed in the foreground.
-Its mark is a large vase for provisions, ornamented with medallions and with a small pot with a handle and charred wild pear seeds on the inside.
+Of all settlements, Bouça do Frade is the most prominent.
+Its ex-libris is a large vase to store provisions, ornamented with medallions and its interior holds a small pot with a handle storing wild pear seeds.

-The Iron Age and the period of Roman occupation are represented by a unique hillfort: the hillfort of Cruito.
+The Iron Age and the period of Roman occupation are represented by a unique hillfort: Castro de Cruito.

-The educational services of the main museum coordinate heritage projects, organise school visits to the monuments of the county as well as activities for different forms of expressions: artistic, corporal and dramatic.
+The educational services of the main museum coordinate heritage projects, such as school trips to the monuments of Baião, as well as other sorts of activities: artistic, physical and dramatic.